HDPE and PP Sheets: What Are They?

-HDPE sheets have great strength to density ratio.
+HDPE sheets have a great strength-to-density ratio.
 It means that these sheets have the resistance to break under tension.
-Hence, these sheets can hold heavy materials and many liquids without any signs of damage or wear.
+Hence, these sheets can hold heavy materials and many liquids without damage or wear.

-HDPE sheets are easy to mold and shape into plastic containers.
+HDPE sheets are easy to mould and shape into plastic containers.
 Due to its high melting point, the sheets remain rigid longer.
-Once the material reaches its melting point, one can easily mold the sheet in any shape.
+Once the material reaches its melting point, one can easily mould the sheet in any shape.